-Located within the gorgeous township of Ballan on the banks of the picturesque Werribee River, this centrally located nursing home and hostel offers a person-centred approach to aged care.
+Located within the gorgeous township of Ballan on the banks of the picturesque Werribee River, this centrally located aged care facility offers a person-centred approach to aged care.
 A supported living environment assists residents to maintain an active and rewarding lifestyle.
-There is a variety of rooms available, including single rooms with ensuite bathrooms, shared rooms that are perfect for couples and large rooms with river views.
 Within the homes, residents have access to a large day room that includes lounge and dining areas.
 Residents also have access to lovely gardens.
 There is a strong focus on resident wellbeing, with many activities and outings organised with the residents’ input.

-If you are looking for respite care, permanent aged care or palliative care in the local Ballan community with on-site access to general practitioners, allied health services, a swimming pool and gym, then mecwacare Ballan Nursing Home and Hostel is a great choice.
+If you are looking for respite care, permanent aged care or palliative care in the local Ballan community with on-site access to general practitioners, allied health services, a swimming pool and gym, then mecwacare Ballan Aged Care is a great choice.

 Registered nurses rostered on every shift